 - Numerical Reasoning: Candidates are presented with numerical data in the form of graphs or tables and must read, understand and analyse the data to choose the right answer (multiple choice).

 - Verbal Reasoning: Candidates are presented with information in the form of a short paragraph and need to quickly read, understand, and analyse the information to choose the right answer.

 - Logical Reasoning: When presented with a pattern made of shapes or pictures, the candidate must use logic to deduce the pattern and discover which of the multiple choice answers is the logical next in the pattern or missing piece.

 - Situational Judgement: Making difficult decisions, based on limited information, is a desirable skill in many industries - and the situational judgement test provides a scenario and several possible actions to determine how the candidate will behave at work when faced with a difficult decision.

 3. Free Candidate Screening Checklist

 The screening doesn't end with the pre-employment assessments - while they will be able to highlight the top candidates, the next stage will be part of the interview process.
-Whether you begin with a telephone call, a video conference or a face-to-face interview, having a structured question checklist will make sure you are asking the relevant questions.
+Whether you begin with a telephone call, a video conference, or a face-to-face interview, having a structured question checklist will make sure you are asking the relevant questions.

 4. Free Guide To Measuring Metrics

 Knowing what works (and what doesn't work) for your business when recruiting is not easy unless you are measuring the metrics of the process.
-This Recruiting Metrics toolkit from Toggl has all the Key Performance Indicators (KPIs) that you should be measuring in order to assess how well your process is working.
+This Recruiting Metrics toolkit from Toggl has all the Key Performance Indicators (KPIs) that you should be measuring to assess how well your process is working.